-Class attendance is strongly advised.
+Students are expected to attend all classes.
 University of Mississippi policy requires that attendance be verified for every student during the first two weeks of classes.
-In this course, verification will take place on the Monday of the second week of class, therefore all students must be present on that day.
 Students whose attendance is not verified will be automatically dropped from the course.
-No makeups of graded classroom exercises and presentations will be given except for absences due to verified university sanctioned activities.
+No make-ups of graded classroom exercises and presentations will be given except for absences due to verified university sanctioned activities.
 If you must be absent for tests, it is your responsibility to speak to me before the test to determine whether the absence will be excused and whether the test will be rescheduled.
 For unexpected test absences, you must contact me by email or telephone within 24 hours after the absence or the test will not be rescheduled under any circumstances